 Ethanol, which is used in the manufacturing process for our sufentanil sublingual tablets, is flammable, and sufentanil is a highly potent, Schedule II compound.
 These factors necessitate the use of specialized equipment and facilities for manufacture of sufentanil sublingual tablets.
 There are a limited number of facilities that can accommodate our manufacturing process and we need to use dedicated equipment throughout development and commercial manufacturing to avoid the possibility of cross-contamination.
 If our equipment breaks down or needs to be repaired or replaced, it may cause significant disruption in clinical or commercial supply, which could result in delay in the process of obtaining approval for or sale of our products.
 Furthermore, we are using one manufacturer to produce our sufentanil sublingual tablets and have not identified a back-up commercial facility to date.
-Any problems with our existing facility or equipment, including ongoing expansion, may delay or impair our ability to complete our clinical trials or commercialize our product candidates and increase our cost.
+Any problems with our existing facility or equipment, including ongoing expansion, may delay or impair our ability to commercialize DSUVIA, or any future approved products, complete our clinical trials and increase our cost.

-Manufacturing issues may arise that could delay or increase costs related to product and regulatory approval, and commercialization.\
+Manufacturing issues may arise that could delay or increase costs related to commercialization, product development and regulatory approval.\

-As we scale up manufacturing of our product candidates and conduct required stability testing, product, packaging, equipment and process-related issues may require refinement or resolution in order to obtain regulatory approval for commercial marketing.
+As we scale up manufacturing of DSUVIA, and any future approved product candidates, and conduct required stability testing, product, packaging, equipment and process-related issues may require refinement or resolution.
 In the past we have identified impurities in our product candidates.
-In the future, we may identify significant impurities which could result in increased scrutiny by the regulatory agencies, delays in clinical program and regulatory approval, increases in our operating expenses, or failure to obtain or maintain approval for our products.
+In the future, we may identify significant impurities which could result in failure to maintain regulatory approval of DSUVIA, increased scrutiny by regulatory agencies, delays in clinical program and regulatory approval, increases in our operating expenses, or failure to obtain approval for our product candidates.